apache/pekko-projection/docs/src/main/paradox/cassandra.md

 The offset is stored after a time window, or limited by a number of envelopes, whatever happens first.
 This window can be defined with `withSaveOffset` of the returned `AtLeastOnceProjection`.
-The default settings for the window is defined in configuration section `akka.projection.at-least-once`.
+The default settings for the window is defined in configuration section `pekko.projection.at-least-once`.
 There is a performance benefit of not storing the offset too often, but the drawback is that there can be more duplicates when the projection that will be processed again when the projection is restarted.